Automation phases (Phase 1 to 4)

 Section titled “Why the phased approach”There are three reasons full automation is not offered from day one.

-- Data accumulation is required: precision in automatic execution learns from past approval / rejection records.
-The training signal accumulated across Phases 1 to 3 is what supports the Phase 4 confidence model.
+- Data accumulation is required: the precision of proposals improves as approval / rejection history builds up.
+Operating across Phases 1 to 3 is the foundation for future automation.

 - Operational alignment: existing workflows, internal approval routines, and monthly reporting cycles do not fit full automation overnight.
 Organizational practices evolve alongside the phases.

 - Clear accountability: “the AI decided” leaves accountability ambiguous.
-Going through propose -> approve -> execute records who decided what at which stage, providing the transparency enterprise governance requires.
+Going through propose -> approve -> execute records who decided what at which stage, providing the transparency internal governance requires.

 Where to look to gauge the current phase